SMJSGaming/htcml/README.md

 - If you provide an object to a component call it's expected that no `)%;` is anywhere in the object.
 - When you set the `inDirectory` to true it's expected that the component file is located in a directory with the same name as the component (so `example1.js` should be in `example1`).
 - It's expected that the component route is relative to the process root just like how `fs` works.
+- When calling a JSON component it's required that you add `.json` behind the call.

+### Exceptions

 - A backend call does not require returning anything and will make the spot of the call empty if no return value was provided.
+- You can provide the filetype behind a call.
+- HTCML can be initialized on any string, it does not per se have to be a HTML string.